 - Where to Watch: Netflix, Vudu, Google Play, Amazon Instant Video, iTunes.

 Starring Orlando Bloom, Brad Pitt, and other iconic actors, the movie follows the epic battle between Troy and Sparta.
-When a Trojan prince named Paris falls for the wife of Spartan King Menelaus and takes her to Troy, the brother of Menelaus named King Agamemnon uses this pretext to declare war with Troy.
+When a Trojan prince named Paris falls for the wife of Spartan King Menelaus and takes her to Troy, the brother of Menelaus King Agamemnon uses this pretext to declare war with Troy.

 32. Willow (1988)